465b/465b.github.io/frameworks-overview/overview-of-present-marine-ecosystem-modelling-frameworks.md

 ### Calibrar

 Automated parameter estimation for complex \(ecological\) models in R. This package allows the parameter estimation or calibration of complex models,including stochastic ones.
 It is a generic tool that can be used for fitting any type of models, especially those with non-differentiable objective functions.It supports multiple phases and constrained optimization.It implements maximum likelihood estimation methods and automated construction of the objective function from simulated model outputs.
+Note that "Calibrar" in also included in the OSMOSE R package.

 [Calibrar on GitHub](http://roliveros-ramos.github.io/calibrar)